NullPxl/banrays/README.md

 ![](basicsetup.jpg)

-TODO:
+IR TODOs:
 * experiment with sweeping patterns
-* experiment with combining data from different wavelengths
+* focus on spectral info, try combining data from a few different wavelengths
 * collimation?

+* trevor (author of the camera classification paper) mentioned back in november that if the glasses have LiDAR i could just look for those pulses. the ray-bans don't seem to have this, but other smart glasses might. this blog posted in december has some cool research on detecting iphone cameras with this approach: https://www.atredis.com/blog/2025/11/20/designing-a-passive-lidar-detection-sensor

 ## Networking